FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Data fields

-A field of data datatype is variable length.
+A field of datatype "data" is variable length.
 In FIX tag=value encoding, the length of such a field is prefixed by a separate field of type Length.
 In other encodings, the length is implicit in the presentation protocol.
-For data fields, the associated Length field is referenced by the `lengthId` attribute, a reference to its `id` attribute.
+For data fields, the associated length field is referenced by the `lengthId` attribute, a reference to its `id` attribute.

-**Example:** A data field and its corresponding Length field.
+**Example:** A data field and its corresponding length field.

 ```xml
 <field added="FIX.2.7" id="95" name="RawDataLength" type="Length"/>